Does this conversation sound familiar?

 “I hear you.
 There are just some problems that you can only discover with production traffic,” Daniel said.

 “I wish we had the kinds of tools and processes for methodically introducing phased rollouts.
 Rather than exposing new releases to our entire user base, it would be great if we could roll them out to a subset of our users.
 We could move faster and it would keep problems with new releases from becoming catastrophes.”

 Here at A10 Networks, we’ve heard variations of this story many times.
 And more importantly, we’ve found a way to enable application teams to setup phased rollouts without extra coding or complex configuration changes to your cloud environment.

 Blue-green deployment is a powerful technique for directing traffic between old (blue) and new (green) deployments while both environments remain online.
 You can learn more about blue-green deployment pattern from Martin Fowler’s blue-green deployment blog post, and Danilo Sato’s article, Implementing Blue-Green Deployments with AWS.
 By having blue and green releases running simultaneously, it is straightforward to roll back to the stable release if problems occur.
 Still, the problem of exposing the new deployment to a smaller fraction of the traffic remains.

-A10 Lightning Application Delivery Service (ADS) allows customers to define and manage a traffic split rule for their blue-breen deployments.
+A10 Lightning ADC allows customers to define and manage a traffic split rule for their blue-breen deployments.
 That is, customers can specify the IP addresses for their blue and green versions and control what portion of the live production traffic should be directed to which deployment.
 One can choose a simple percentage split or create a split rule based on anything in HTTP request object, such as a geographic region.

 Here is how the flow works:

 There you have it.
-Lightning ADS supports blue-green deployments and precise traffic steering between the different releases.
-Lightning ADS's continuous deployment capabilities to your cloud environment improves deployment efficiency and agility, while reducing risk.
+Lightning ADC supports blue-green deployments and precise traffic steering between the different releases.
+Lightning ADC’s continuous deployment capabilities to your cloud environment improves deployment efficiency and agility, while reducing risk.